davidclark495/TAApplication-Mirror/TAApplication/README.md

 Apparently we are a little slower than we thought, this took us a while.

+The Admin is not permmitted to edit Applications.

 All commits were from one github account as we did all work together on zoom using remote control to switch paired programming roles.
 Both of us spent equal time driving and navigating.

 # file / Image Uploads